prpole/roget-tools/README.md

 As yet no standard Python installation is available.
 Instead, download roget.zip and copy the contents into your working directory.

 ###Use

-Roget Tools is a Python class, so an object of class Roget needs to be instantiated for use.
+Roget Tools is a Python class, so an object of class Roget needs to be instantiated before use.
 First, run
 <pre><code>import roget</code></pre>
 to make the class available.
 Next, instantiate a class object by running, e.g.,
 <pre><code>r = roget.Roget()</code></pre>